W. M. Keck Microscopy Center

 Warner PDMI-2 Open Perfusion Micro-Incubator.
 This is an open system that takes 35 mm coverglass-bottomed dishes.
-It can be used under static or perfusion conditions.
-It can be mounted on the Zeiss META confocal, the DeltaVision RT microscope, or the Leica Inverted.
+It can be used under static or perfusion conditions on the Leica SP8X Confocal, the Zeiss 710 Confocal, or the Leica Inverted Widefield system.

 Image Processing Computers:

-There are two computers available for image analysis.
+There are two PC computers at the Keck Center available for image processing and analysis.
 Which one you choose will depend on what you are trying to accomplish and what software you are comfortable using.
-Every Keck Center user has access to these computers at no charge for analyzing images collected with the Keck Center's microscopes.
+Every Keck Center user has access to these computers.